bitfocus/companion-module-analogway-livepremier/HELP.md

 # Configuration

 Just enter the IPv4 address and there you go.
 If you can't use TCP port 80 for the Aquilon (e.g. with the simulator) you can also optionally specify a port.
 IPv6 or hostname is not supported yet.

+# Note

+The module can control different types of LivePremier hardware and you can also reconfigure the cards on site.
+The module doesn't know or care about what type of hardware you have and what its capabilities are.
+So most of the time more options are offered than your actual hardware may support.
+Using none exitant screens or inputs or other resources usually doesn't give you an error, but it is not recommended.